ICD-11 code : 6A23;

 the episode does not exceed 3 months, and most commonly lasts from a few days to 1

 month.
-The symptoms are not a manifestation of another health condition (e.g., a brain
+The symptoms are not a manifestation of another medical condition (e.g. a brain

-tumor) and are not due to the effect of a substance or medication on the central nervous
+tumour) and are not due to the effect of a substance or medication on the central

 ICD-11 synonym : Brief psychotic disorder;